 - The storage pool must include three or more sites, or exactly one site.

-You cannot configure an Erasure Coding profile if the storage pool includes two sites.
+You can't use erasure coding if the storage pool includes two sites.

 - [Erasure-coding schemes for storage pools containing three or more sites](#) - [Erasure-coding schemes for one-site storage pools](#)